ecdevv/CritiCore/README.md

 - OpenCritic official API calls are using cache: 'force-cache' due to limited API calls, so not sure when the cache truly expires
 - Upstash free tier only allows 10k commands per day, and there is currently minimal error handling when this limit is reached
 - Blur data urls are cached using Upstash and runs a lot of commands; the 10k limit is not optimal at all
-- Deployed version may not be as optimal as local version due to limitations from the free tier plans of Vercel and Upstash
+- Deployed version not as optimal/fast as local version due to limitations from the free tier plans of Vercel and Upstash
-- Release dates of games prioritize OC release dates, then Steam
+- Loading and Not-found pages are incomplete

 ### Potential Improvements

 - Could definitely improve upon the look and appeal overall
+- Add additional features
 - Handle invalid data/errors better

 ## Credits